react-declarative/react-declarative/docs/auto/interfaces/IListProps.md

 This component is a React component that renders a list of actions to be displayed after a specific operation.
 It is used to render the list of available actions, typically used for filtering or manipulating data.
-Represents the AfterOperationList component.

-This component is a React component that renders a list of actions to be displayed after a specific operation.
-It is used to render the list of available actions, typically used for filtering or manipulating data.

 ### customTemplate